 Producers applying to ACE’s Annual Programme of Advanced Training must:

 - Be an owner, partner or associate of an independent production company based in a European Union or Creative Europe Programme country.
-There are also two spaces open for Canadian producers and one for another producer from a non-EU country;
+There are also three spaces open for producers from non-EU countries;

 - Have been the delegate producer (i.e. the principal responsible producer) of at least one theatrically-released feature film;